blooddiamond172/Food_app/README.md

 # Food-app
-This project helps to better understand way the web work
+This project helps to better understand way the web server work

 ## Technologies
 + Java 1.8